You’re a self-published writer. Why should I read your books?

 Don’t publishers ensure a quality control not found in self-published works?
 This is what makes me sceptical.
 What if your books are plagued with errors, like so much self-published work is?

 Many self-published writers jump the gun by going to print too early.
 I made this mistake with my first book, Tenure as a Statistician.
 I employed a professional editor for my second, third and fourth books Spitfires and Spots, The Cursed Bus, and Banish the Thinker.
 I have a strong relationship with my editor.

 For a debut, why did you title your book Tenure as a Statistician?
 It seems a bit far-fetched and awkward.

 It’s a far-fetched and awkward story.
 Tenure as a Statistician is a metaphor of our times.
 People scour the internet for statistics that confirm their preconceptions.
 I think we’re all guilty of this on occasion.

-You are born in New Zealand, yet have spent roughly half your life living abroad, specifically in Norway for the last four years.
+You are born in New Zealand, yet have spent roughly half your life living abroad, specifically in Norway for the last five years.
 Do you strongly identify as a New Zealander when it comes to your writing?

 So, are you trending towards a Norwegian influence?

 Norway is where I live, and what happens around me influences my work.
 There are no-noise zones on trains and silence is respected.
 Even before the outbreak of COVID-19, I had lived a socially isolated life here, with very little relation to Norwegian people.
 This allowed an open window for imagination, thought and concentration.
 Isolation certainly has its up sides for a writer.